Rules Roundup: Display of Listing Broker’s Offer of Compensation (Mar 2023)

 Listings missing Tax ID information are consistently the top informal violation within RMLSweb.
 Sometimes the missing tax information is due to an error of omission.
 Other times, it may be because the listing is a new construction property that does not yet have a tax ID number available.
 Data Accuracy sends courtesy notices out to remind agents of the need to provide the tax information (when available).

-The chart below shows the next three most frequent informal violations from October 2022.
+The chart below shows the next three most frequent informal violations from December 2022.
+This month we saw a dramatic spike for the property condition verification violation, making it the fourth most violated category.

 This pie chart shows the remainder of the informal violations last month.